1. When Does SALSA Meet?

 5. I bought a new telescope.
 Can you help me learn how to use it?

-Yes!
-Bring it to any of our star party events, or check the calendar for special telescope workshop events.
+Yes: when in-person star party events resume.
 Please make sure to bring all components and accessories for your telescope.
 Even the smallest item left at home can prevent you from using the telescope properly, and might keep us from helping you.

 6. What telescope should I get?

 This may sound strange, but we do not suggest purchasing a telescope immediately.
 There are many different brands and ‘flavors’ of telescopes, and we can help you learn which scope is right one for you.
-First, come out to one of our get togethers, and check out the different telescopes.
-You can look through them, ask questions about them, and see what type and size might be best.
+Join one of our online get-togethers, and ask about different telescopes.

 7. How do I get started in astronomy?

-That’s why we’re here, so come see us.
 If you want to get started on your own, we recommend a pair of binoculars and a star chart.
-You probably have binoculars already, and can get a star map online, or from a major astronomy publication like Sky and Telescope or Astronomy.
+You probably have binoculars already, and can get a star map online, or from a major astronomy publication like or .

 8. Where can I find out more about astronomy?